The Impact of Blue Light on Melatonin Production

 Chronic exposure to the 450nm peak doesn't just stop sleep; it may induce oxidative stress in retinal cells.
 By understanding that our eyes are extensions of our brain, we can view blue light management not as a "wellness trend" but as a fundamental requirement for neurological preservation.

-The Hidden Dangers of "Always-On" Connectivity
+Dangers of Connectivity

 The primary mistake most people make is equating "brightness" with "disruption."
 You can have a dim screen that is still heavily weighted toward the blue spectrum, which will continue to suppress melatonin.
 The intensity (irradiance) matters, but the spectral composition is the silent killer of sleep quality.